 Use a mind map to help you Use a mind map to help you Use a mind map to help you to plan your writing.
-Write a rough draft.
+Write a to plan your writing.
 Ask a friend to edit rough draft.
 Ask a friend to edit rough draft.
 Revise your text and rough draft.
-Revise your text and the draft.
-The necessary corrections.
-Then write it neatly in your book.
+Ask a friend to edit rough draft.
+Revise your text and rough draft.
+Revise yo